Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Facade of the Colosseum| ©Fabio Fistarol

-The price of the Roma Pass tourist card depends on the number of days for which you purchase it.
+The price of the Roma Pass tourist card will depend on the number of days you purchase it for.
 For example, the 72-hour pass is priced at 52 € and with it you can redeem access to the Colosseum and the Roman Forum for free.

 To find out whether or not it is worth buying this tourist card, the best thing to do is to calculate how much the tickets cost to each museum or attraction you want to visit.
 Please note that the Roma Pass will usually give you access to entrance fees but not to guided tours of most of Rome's landmarks.